 In some instances, a parent simply takes a child out of the country without legal authority.
 In these cases, the aggrieved parent may be able to get the child returned to the U.S. Many countries are signatories to the Hague Convention, an international treaty that allows a parent to petition a sovereign nation for the return of a child wrongfully taken to another country that is a signatory to the treaty.
 Depending on the country, there may be other remedies available to a parent whose child has been abducted.

 Whether a parent takes a child abroad legally or illegally, the best way to prevent losing custody or visitation is preparation.
 A parent should make sure that any existing court orders put strong pre-conditions on overseas travel and limit access to the child’s passport and other essential documents.
 Also, the non-custodial parent should collect, keep and secure any evidence showing that long-distance relocation is not in the child’s best interests.

-Based in Miami, the Law Offices of Lawrence S. Katz, P.A. is one of South Florida’s most respected international family law firms and Mr. Katz is often retained as co-counsel or as an expert to testify before the court or to write an affidavit to be presented abroad.
+Based in Miami, the Law Offices of Lawrence S. Katz, P.A. is one of South Florida’s most respected international family law firms.
 If you have a divorce or custody case that involves relocation of a child abroad, we are ready to help you.
 Feel free to contact us online or call 305-670-8656 for an initial consultation.

 For many years, Lawrence S. Katz has helped clients in Florida, throughout the United States and abroad.
 He has earned an excellent worldwide reputation for providing knowledgeable, quality representation in cross border family law matters and child abduction.
 He serves as counsel, co-counsel, consultant and expert witness.